luthfiadityaa/SimeDarby-Wiki/Basic-Design/Host-Interfaces/Planned-Storage-PKG.md

 # StoragePlanPkgDataLoader
 This is the module to receive planned storage PKG data from SAP.
-SAP will send the planned storage data on the response.
+SAP will send the planned storage data on the SFTP.

 # DFD
 The trigger to start the process is this file.